Hakanoa Recovery Goup

 Hakanoa St started with the Pollinator Paths.
 It is also the home of Hakanoa Ginger Beer.

-Late Autumn is the perfect time for planting, weeding.
-Consequently there are 3 working local bees in the next few weeks.
-The best time to plant native plants in Auckland is generally during the cooler months, from May to early Spring This allows plants to establish their roots before the hotter, drier summer months.
-After…
+Late Autumn and early winter, is the perfect time for planting and weeding.
+Consequently there are working local bees in the next few weeks.
+The best time to plant native plants in Auckland is generally during the cooler months, from May to early Spring This allows plants to establish their roots before the hotter, drier…

-Read MoreHakanoa Recovery: 33 Cockburn St
+Read MoreHakanoa Recovery Group – 33 Cockburn St

 What’s happening to 33 Cockburn Street?
 To date (March 2025) Hakanoa Recovery Group (HRG) had worked alongside the Auckland Council Recovery Office in an effort to have local input into the process of ‘redeveloping’ the affected areas in a way supported by the community.
 As a result of an HRG- led initiative data was collected…